History of the Pakistan Super League

 Pakistan Super League (PSL) is the highest level of domestic Twenty20 cricket in Pakistan.
 The league is owned by the Pakistan Cricket Board and its first season was played in 2016.
 The league, when it started, included five teams: Karachi Kings, Quetta Gladiators, Peshawar Zalmi, Islamabad United, and Lahore Qalandars.
 The third season of the league in 2018 saw the inclusion of Multan Sultans as the sixth team to compete in the tournament.
 The league has been organized every year since its first season and all the teams have won the trophy at least once.
 The first season of the PSL was won by Islamabad United, who were captained by Misbah ul Haq, who was also the captain of the Pakistan national cricket team at that time.
 Lahore Qalandars are the current champions of the PSL.

 Establishment and launch

-The PCB had announced the launch of the first season of the PSL in 2013 during Zaka Ashraf's but the idea was postponed in 2014 due to logistical problems and in 2015 due to paucity of lead time.
+The PCB had announced the launch of the first season of the PSL in 2013 during Zaka Ashraf's tenure as chairman, but the idea was postponed in 2014 due to logistical problems, and in 2015 due to paucity of lead time.
 The first season which was supposed to be played between December 2014 and January 2015 failed to go through because out of the six companies that showed interest in investing only two managed to produce a bank guarantee of more than $3 million.
 By mid 2015, the interest from sponsors and investors in the PSL was adequate enough to formally launch the league.
 At that time, Najam Sethi was the executive committee chief of the PCB and his efforts are highly regarded in Pakistan for his efforts in making the PSL a reality after two years of speculation.